woojiahao/tp/docs/team/sp4ce-cowboy.md

   on certain keywords.
   **Justification:** To allow the user find specific transactions especially if there are many transactions stored.
   **Highlights:** Complements the Get Command and the Rolling Balance Indicator.
+A user can tabulate expenses for any combinations of transactions based on the given keywords.
+  **Challenges:** A discrete predicate class had to be conceived for each property and an appropriate means for matching keywords to transactions had to be devised.
   **Possible Future Additions:** The Find command is limited to Name, Category and Location.
 This can be expanded to include the other properties in the future.
   _Note: The initial Find Command was implemented by [Jamie](https://github.com/jamz903)